CMCC-Foundation/bayes_opt_mdk2/README.md

 ## Description

-This tool allows you to initiate a workflow based on Bayesian optimization to perform Oil Spill Event simulations using the Medslik-II model.
+This tool allows you to initiate a workflow based on Bayesian Optimization to perform Oil Spill Event simulations using the Medslik-II model.
 The goal is to optimize the model's initial parameters in an informed, physically consistent manner without requiring specific domain knowledge.

 ## Features